mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 In 2023, I attended [Microconf](https://microconf.com/), a small conference for bootstrapped founders.
 I hoped that I could either find a potential buyer there or at least get advice from other founders about what to do with TinyPilot.

-One of the sponsors of the conference was a brokerage I'd never heard of before, [Quiet Light](https://quietlight.com/).
+One of the sponsors of the conference was a brokerage I'd never heard of, [Quiet Light](https://quietlight.com/).
 They piqued my interest because not only did they cater to bootstrapped founders, they worked with a lot of eCommerce companies.

 At the event, I spoke with Chris Guthrie, an advisor at Quiet Light.
 He seemed optimistic about selling TinyPilot, so after the conference, he began working with me on a sales package.
-It was a set of documents and financial reports to show prospective buyers, including profit and loss statements for the past two years, a detailed questionnaire about the company, and a brief video interview with me.
+It was a set of documents and financial reports to show prospective TinyPilot buyers.
+It included a profit and loss statement for the past two years, a detailed questionnaire about the company, and a brief video interview with me.

 Chris recommened presenting TinyPilot mainly as an eCommerce business with an asking price of around 3x the last twelve months of earnings.
-At the time, earnings were $208k, so we agreed to list at $599k, which was 2.9x the last 12 months of earnings.
+At the time, earnings were $208k, so we agreed to list at $599k, roughly 2.9x earnings.

 {{<img src="quiet-light-launch.png" has-border="true" alt="Listing card for TinyPilot showing $599,000 asking price on $1,022,090 in revenue and $207,816 in income" caption="TinyPilot's listing card on Quiet Light's website">}}